kjempelodott/ananas/README.md

 >
 ```

 The command `go` takes you through the survey, question by question.
 At any point, you can press `Ctrl-C` to interrupt.
 After each question, you will be asked to give an answer.
-The hint above the prompt tells you whether it is one correct answer or multiple choice.
+The hint above the prompt tells you whether there is just one correct answer or multiple.
 If you can't figure out the answer, just press `ENTER` to go to the next question.
 Some questions are exercises (e.g. write a script), and you will be asked to open an editor with a temporary file.
 Example:

 ```
 > go